-An additional benefit of using DBNs in the Riptide model is that the probability distributions learned by the networks can be readily interpreted to produce scientific insights.
-We examine the probability distributions governing ion fragment intensities learned by the single-ion and paired-ion types of Riptide models in Figure 6.
+An additional benefit of using dynamic Bayesian networks in the Riptide model is that the probability distributions learned by the networks can be readily interpreted to produce scientific insights.
+We examine the probability distributions governing ion fragment intensities learned by the single-ion and paired-ion types of Riptide models in Figures 6 and 7.